hsaturn/EspMock/README.md

 [EpoxyDuino](https://github.com/bxparks/EpoxyDuino) which provides the Arduino programming API on a Linux, MacOS or FreeBSD environment.

+The WiFi simulation can manage many virtual devices so it is possible to write unit tests between many Esps.

 This project was originally created to run [AUnit](https://github.com/bxparks/AUnit) unit tests for the [TinyMqtt](https://github.com/hsaturn/TinyMqtt) library, but it can be useful